openid/federation/README.md

 git clone https://github.com/openid-foundation/openid-federation.git
 cd openid-federation
 ````
-Pleas read the [CONTRIBUTING.md](CONTRIBUTING.md) to learn how to contribute to this project.
+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) to learn how to contribute to this project.

 ## Contact
-For further information or to get involved, please visit the [OpenID Foundation website](https://openid.net/foundation/).
+For further information or to get involved, please visit the [OpenID Foundation website](https://openid.net/wg/connect/).